Golden Knights vs. Blues Player Props Betting Odds

 - Assists Prop: 0.5 (Over Odds: +155, Under Odds: -208)

-Pavel Buchnevich has scored 18 total points (0.8 per game) this season.
-He has eight goals and 10 assists.
+Pavel Buchnevich has collected 19 points this season, with nine goals and 10 assists.

 Buchnevich Recent Games